AnalogStudiosRI/as-webapp-2.0/README.md

 http://localhost:6789/
 ```

-**note: currently you have to refresh the page after changing HTML and CSS files.
-Typescirpt files should tirgger a page refresh**

 ### Production
 This is the production build task for the project.
 It is used prior to deploying to an environment and bundles the
 application and runs unit tests.